Toward robust early-warning models: A horse race, ensembles and model uncertainty

 \paragraph{Classification trees}

 Classification trees, as discussed by \citet{Breimanetal1984}, implement a decision tree-type structure, which reach a decision by performing a sequence of tests on the values of the predictors.
 In a classification tree, the classes are represented by leaves, and the conjunctions of predictors are represented by the branches leading to the classes.
 These conjunction rules segment the predictor space into a number of simpler regions, allowing for decision boundaries of complex shapes.
 Given similar loss functions, an identical result could also be reached through sequential signal extraction.
 The method has proven successful in many areas of machine learning, and has the advantage of high interpretability.
-To reduce complexity and improve generalizability, cross-validation is oftentimes used to prune sections of the tree until optimal out-of-sample performance is reached.
+To reduce complexity and improve generalizability, sections of the tree are often pruned until optimal out-of-sample performance is reached.
+The degree of pruning is determined by a complexity parameter, which is used in this paper as a free parameter.
 In the early-warning literature, the use of classification trees has been fairly common.
-Seminal works by \citet{Kaminksky2003} and \citet{Schimmelpfennigetal2003} have inspired a range of studies in the past years, such as \citet{Chamonetal2007} and \citet{Duttaguptaetal2011}.

 \paragraph{Random forest}